janikoodaa/CityBikeApp/README.md

 ## Tech stack

-As a database I'm using Azure SQL Emulator running in Docker.
+- As a database I'm using Azure SQL Emulator running in Docker, because this offers easy way to build and tear down the database.
-Backend is built with .NET 6 and client is made with React and styled with Material UI.
+- Backend is built with .NET 6
+- Client is made with React and styled with Material UI.

 ## Getting started, build up the database

-To follow these instructions, you need to have Docker installed.
+To follow these instructions, you need to have Docker Desktop and Azure Data Studio (or VS Code) installed.
+See [Microsoft documentation](https://learn.microsoft.com/en-us/azure/azure-sql/database/local-dev-experience-set-up-dev-environment?view=azuresql&tabs=vscode).
+Below steps describe the workflow with Azure Data Studio.

 1. Open Azure Data Studio and make sure, you have "SQL Database Projects" -extension installed.
    ![SQL Database Projects -extension](Images/SQL%20Database%20Projects.png)